zachorg/EzStackSite/frontend/README.md

 3. In the app:

-   - Go to `/settings` and paste your `x-ezauth-key`.
-It is stored as an HttpOnly cookie.
+   - Sign in with Google, then go to `/account` to generate an API key.
+Keys are displayed once and not stored in plaintext.
-   - Use `/playground` to send/verify/resend OTP (sms/email) or OTE (email) codes.
+   - Use `/playground` to send/verify/resend OTP (sms/email) or OTE (email) codes via `/api/proxy/*`.

 Implementation notes

-- Requests are proxied via Next.js API routes and attach `x-ezauth-key` from the cookie.
+- All browser requests go to Firebase HTTPS Functions at `/api/proxy/*` with `Authorization: Bearer <Firebase ID token>`.
-- Rate-limit headers like `Retry-After` and `X-RateLimit-Reset` are forwarded for UX.
+- The proxy forwards to EzStack API over TLS and may inject `x-ezauth-key` or an ephemeral token; no CORS is required on the API.
-- Protected routes (playground, dashboard) require the API key cookie and redirect to `/settings` if missing.
+- Rate-limit headers like `Retry-After` and `X-RateLimit-Reset` should be surfaced by the proxy for UX.

 Stripe (optional)